 Temporary Disability Parking Application (doc)

 This form is to be used by qualifying students, faculty, or staff who would like to apply for a temporary parking permit.
-Applications should be returned to Disability Services for Students in Salazar Hall.
+Applications should be returned to Disability Services for Students in Schulz 1014A.

-This document provides information regarding the acquisition and proper use of the permit.
+This web page provides information regarding the acquisition and proper use of the permit.

 Parking Information Centers